The Matilda Centre for Research in Mental Health and Substance Use at the University of Sydney.

 - The importance of evidence-based prevention and early intervention for effective harm reduction initiatives.

-This webinar was developed by Dr Cath Chapman at the NHMRC Centre of Research Excellence in Mental Health and Substance Use, National Drug & Alcohol Research Centre, UNSW and informed by review of the research evidence on this topic.
+This webinar was developed by Dr Cath Chapman at the NHMRC Centre of Research Excellence in Mental Health and Substance Use, National Drug & Alcohol Research Centre, UNSW (now based at The Matilda Centre for Research in Mental Health and Substance Use, The University of Sydney) and informed by review of the research evidence on this topic.